tylerneylon/math/lsh_post1/lsh_post1.md

 In a lightly shaded region that equation will only hold true for a smaller subset of the hash functions $h_i().$

+The second part (with 5 hashes) of [@fig:fig8a] shows nicer behavior, and I'll try to explain why.
 Imagine that we were drawing these same images for some theoretically perfect LSH setup that somehow managed to match point $q$ to every point $p$ with
 $||p-q||\le r$ for some radius $r$; all other points were not matched.
 For that perfect LSH setup, images like [@fig:fig8a] would show a fixed-size circle with center at $q$ that moved along with $q$.
-With that in mind as the perfect LSH result, notice that the second setting in [@fig:fig8a] is much closer to this ideal than the first setting.
+With that in mind as the perfect LSH result, notice that the second part in [@fig:fig8a] is much closer to this ideal than the first part.
 Keep in mind that lookups within the shaded regions are no longer linear searches through data, but rather the intersection of
 $k$ hash table lookups --- that is, lookups of nearby points are significantly faster.

-![The first setting shows the regions where points would be matched by either two (dark regions) or just one (lighter shade) hash collision with the moving query point $q$.
-The second setting shows the analogous idea for 5 random hash functions; in the latter case, the lightest shaded region indicates 3 hash collisions.](images/image8a@2x.gif){#fig:fig8a}
+![The first part shows the regions where points would be matched by either two (dark regions) or just one (lighter shade) hash collision with the moving query point $q$.
+The second part shows the analogous idea for 5 random hash functions; in the latter case, the lightest shaded region indicates 3 hash collisions.](images/image8a@2x.gif){#fig:fig8a}

-It may further help your intuition to see how similarity edges, like those in [@fig:fig6], change as a single query point moives.
+It may further help your intuition to see how weighted edges connecting a point to its neighbors, like those in [@fig:fig6], change as a single query point moives.
 This is the idea behind [@fig:fig8b], where weighted edges are drawn between a moving query point and